Which city is cheaper, Venice or Hong Kong?

 Hong Kong is a great place to explore.
 With so much to do, a weekend is probably not enough time to see everything.
 Your budget might influence how long you stay.

-You'll find museums and food around the cultural destination of Venice.
+You'll find museums and food around the romantic destination of Venice.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

-You'll find food and shopping around the beautiful city of Venice.
+You'll find food and shopping around the romantic city of Venice.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Exploring the old town is a popular activity.
 Five days should give you a good understanding of everything this city has to offer.

 Venice is a popular choice for travelers.
 One week here is typical.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Venice, one week is sufficent for most.
 It will give you the chance to have new experiences.